artur-varosyan/budgeting-bot-bubsy/README.md

 ## Starting the bot

 You may run the application by: <br>
-* `python app.py --terminal` to converse with the bot in the terminal, or alternatively, <br>
+* `python3 app.py --terminal` to converse with the bot in the terminal, or alternatively, <br>
-* `python app.py --telegram` (default) to use the messaging platform Telegram
+* `python3 app.py --telegram` (default) to use the messaging platform Telegram

 ## Conversing with the bot
 Some of the features that Bubsy currently supports include: